-Iunno about you, but I’ve got what seems like an endless stack of to-dos.
-I’m willing to bet if you’re reading this article, you do too.
-With only so many hours in the day, the only clear place to steal more time is in the evenings before bed.
-Thus is the way of the Order of the Night Owl—a society of which I am *definitely* a card-carrying member.
+If your situation’s anything like mine, you’ve got what seems like an endless stack of to-dos.
+With only so many hours in the day, for me at least the only clear place to steal more time is in the evenings before bed.
+Thus is the way of the Order of the Night Owl—a society of which I am definitely a card-carrying member.

 The problem with stealing work time is that, unless I’m intentional about it, I usually wind up doing more harm to myself than good.
 This is mainly because I don’t make the effort to set boundaries on my time.
 I’ll sit down, look at the list of all the things, suck down a big caffeine, and work until I drop—or I’ll get another wind and feel productive for a little too long.
 The problem with this, of course, is that I’m tired the next day.
 This gives me all the standard issues of anyone who is tired—my brain is fuzzy, I have trouble maintaining attention—but beyond those obvious consequences, fatigue compromises my emotional resilience AND my ability to recognize I’m compromised.
 That means that any stressor that comes along is going to have far more negative consequences than it would if I was well rested.
 In my case, I’m susceptible to bouts of anxiety, which if they occur, put me in a worse situation than had I just gone to bed when I was supposed to.